-React SDK for building AI-powered applications with LangChain and LangGraph.
-Provides a useStream hook that manages streaming, state, branching, and interrupts out of the box.
+React SDK for building AI-powered applications with Deep Agents, LangChain and LangGraph.
+It provides a useStream hook that manages streaming, state, branching, and interrupts out of the box.

 npm install @langchain/react @langchain/core